 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Moscow is $62, while the average daily cost in Copenhagen is $189.
+The average daily cost (per person) in Moscow is $77, while the average daily cost in Copenhagen is $167.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Moscow and Copenhagen in more detail.
+What follows is a categorical breakdown of travel costs for Moscow and Copenhagen in more detail.

 For Moscow, here are some examples of average food and meal prices for travelers: